How selling gold from Fowey by post works

 Cover in transit

-Your parcel is insured up to £2,500 via Royal Mail Special Delivery.
+Your parcel travels on Royal Mail Special Delivery, and Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used.
 The prepaid label is Royal Mail Special Delivery Guaranteed: full tracking, a signature on delivery, arranged with that cover per parcel.
 Higher-value items are no problem, but please message us first so the cover and the packing approach match the value.
-Postage and insurance explains it fully.
+Postage and cover explains it fully.

 Declining, made simple

 A quick message is all it takes to decline, and you do not need to give a reason.
-Your items are then returned free of charge on a tracked, insured service, with no fee and no pressure to reconsider.
+Your items are then returned free of charge on a tracked, signed-for service, with no fee and no pressure to reconsider.
 What happens if I decline the offer covers it fully.

 Payment, once you accept

-When you say yes to the written offer, GoldPaid pays by Faster Payments bank transfer to your nominated account.
+When you say yes to the written offer, GoldPaid pays by Faster Payments bank transfer within one working hour of acceptance, to your nominated account.
 You give those details only at the point you accept, never as a condition of getting an offer.

 Who GoldPaid is for, in Fowey and anywhere in the UK

-People sell to GoldPaid from Fowey for all sorts of reasons.
-These are the most common, and each links to a page that explains that situation in more detail.
+People sell gold and silver for all sorts of reasons.
+The situations below are the ones the service is built around, and each links to a page that explains it in more detail.

 - Broken and worn gold jewellery.
 Snapped chains, single earrings, bent rings, tangled or clasp-less pieces.
 Condition makes no difference; we pay for the metal.